zhiqiangzhongddu/Data-Science-Interview-Questions-and-Answers-General-/README.md

 #### Q35 What is the difference between Bayesian Inference and Maximum Likelihood Estimation (MLE)?

 #### Q36 What is Regularization and what kind of problems does regularization solve?
+    A central problem in machine learning is how to make an algorithm that will perform weel not just on the training data, but also on new inputs.
+Many strategies used in machine learning are explicitly designed to reduce the test error, possibly at the expense of increased training error.
+These strategies are known collectively as regularization.
+    Briefly, regularization is any modification we make to a learning algorithm that is intended to reduce its generalization error but not its training error.

 #### Q37 What is multicollinearity and how you can overcome it?